WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/examples.md

 ## Example street addresses

 [review]
-Use different locales and regions while avoiding real street addresses in examples.
+Use different locales and regions, and avoid using real street addresses in examples.
 Instead, use the following fictional street address:

 1000 99th Street
 San Francisco, CA 94110